Logo Design

 This logo reflected the company’s start-up nature, focusing on functionality over aesthetics.

-But here's the kicker: this unassuming logo was the foundation upon which a multi-billion dollar brand would be built.
+But here’s the kicker: this unassuming logo was the foundation for a multi-billion-dollar brand.

 It’s a reminder that the most successful businesses sometimes start with the most straightforward ideas.